 Prime movers during bench press include your pecs, triceps, and anterior deltoids (front of your shoulders).
 Your lats are involved in the lowering portion of the lift.

-Benefits of bench press
+Benefits of the barbell bench press

 The humble bench press grows your pecs, deltoids, and triceps, and it also shreds your serratus muscles—those small muscles that sit atop your upper ribs and make you look absolutely shredded when they’re visible.
 More importantly, the bench press improves your upper body pushing strength, which would come in handy if you ever ran out of gas and had to push a car or something.

-How to bench press:
+How to do the barbell bench press:

 - Setup: Slide your bench into position in the middle of your power rack.
 Rack the barbell and weights at a height you can comfortably reach from the bench.